mindswim/uni-info-sys/tasks.md

 **Goal:** Move validation logic from controllers into dedicated `FormRequest` classes to make controllers leaner and validation logic reusable.

+**⚠️ Important Notes:**
+- The existing tests expect JSON API responses, but the controllers return Inertia/redirect responses
+- Missing frontend components will cause Inertia-related tests to fail
+- Routes are defined as `apiResource` but controllers behave like web controllers

 **Instructions for `StudentController`:**

 1.  **Generate Request Classes:** Open your terminal and run the following commands: